Battlecruiser/L2J_DataPack/datapack_development/data/multisell/readme.txt

-Given the fact that no convention is widely adopted for the naming of these files yet, i decided to keep a list of what each file is meant to be, to improve the usability of this directory a little bit.
+Given the fact that no convention is widely adopted for the naming of these files yet, I decided to keep a list of what each file is meant to be, to improve the usability of this directory a little bit.

 001.xml  -> Non-grade items exchange, just for education